Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 Pet & kid safe

-Back in the yard in 1 to 2 hours, once the treatment dries.
+Back outside in 1 to 2 hours, once the treatment dries.

 EPA-registered products

-Placed in the door tracks, box lids, and low corners, not blanketed across living space.
+Placed in the door tracks, box lids, and foundation line where widows sit, not blanketed across the yard.

 Licensed TX applicator